 The 3 kilometres long Seaside Park occupies a territory of 50 ha – currently one of the largest planted parks in Latvia.
 The park was first created at the end of the 19th century in order to beautify the area planned as a spa resort, as well as from a purely practical perspective to stop sand from being blown into the city by the wind.

-The Environmental design object “The Tree of Ghosts” can be found at the end of Peldu Street by the Open air Concert garden “Pūt, vējiņi!”.
+Alley of Fame of Latvian Musicians can be found at the end of Peldu Street.
+The Environmental design object “The Tree of Ghosts” is located by the Open air Concert garden “Pūt, vējiņi!”.
 The benches surrounding the tree are in the shape of guitar frets, and by pressing the buttons on the benches, songs from the rock band “Līvi” will start to play.
 The Peldu Spa building, designed by then Chief City Architect Paul Max Bertschy in 1902, is close by and awaiting its renewal.
 A short walk further is the Swan Pond.
 To experience a bit of the early 20th century you can go to the romantic little island in the middle of the pond by crossing a small footbridge.

 A pedestrian and a bicycle path weave its way through the entire park, allowing everyone to see and enjoy the available recreational activities.